muratk5n/thirdwave/en/2022/10/world-commerce.md

 73
 ```

-The numbers above show trade is highly skewed; many countries trade
+That shows trade is highly skewed; many countries trade below average,
-below average, few are above average.
-Some, a massive 4 sigmas away
+few are above average.
+Some, a massive 4 sigmas away from average
-from average comprise the trading countries we hear about eveyday,
+comprise the trading countries we hear about eveyday, US, China,
-US, China, Germany, etc.
+Germany, etc.

 The map of the extraordinary flows can be found below.